 Loews has two classes of common stock: Loews common stock and Carolina Group stock.
-The Carolina Group stock, commonly called a tracking stock, is intended to reflect the economic performance of a defined group of our assets and liabilities referred to as the "Carolina Group."
+Holders of Loews' common stock and holders of Carolina Group stock are shareholders of Loews Corporation.
+The Carolina Group stock, commonly called a tracking stock, is intended to reflect the economic performance of a defined group of our assets and liabilities referred to as the Carolina Group.
 The assets and liabilities attributed to the Carolina Group are:

-- Loews's 100% stock ownership interest in Lorillard; - notional, intergroup debt bearing interest at the annual rate of 8.0% and, subject to optional prepayment, due December 31, 2021, owed by the Carolina Group to a defined group of assets and liabilities referred to as the Loews Group and described below (as of March 31, 2003, \$2.4 billion was outstanding):
+- Loews's 100% stock ownership interest in Lorillard; - notional, intergroup debt owed by the Carolina Group to the Loews Group, bearing interest at the annual rate of 8.0% and; subject to optional prepayment, due December 31, 2021 (approximately \$1.8 billion outstanding as of May 10, 2005);

-- any and all liabilities, costs and expenses of Loews and Lorillard and the subsidiaries and predecessors of Lorillard, arising out of or related to tobacco or otherwise arising out of the past, present or future business of Lorillard or its subsidiaries or predecessors, or claims arising out of or related to the sale of any businesses previously sold by Lorillard or its subsidiaries or predecessors, in each case, whether grounded in tort, contract, statute or otherwise, whether pending or asserted in the future; - all net income or net losses arising from the assets and liabilities that are reflected in the Carolina Group and all net proceeds from any disposition of those assets, in each case, after deductions to reflect dividends paid to holders of Carolina Group stock or credited to the Loews Group in respect of its intergroup interest; and - any acquisitions or investments made from assets reflected in the Carolina Group.
+- any and all liabilities, costs and expenses of Loews and Lorillard and the subsidiaries and predecessors of Lorillard, arising out of or related to tobacco or otherwise arising out of the past, present or future business of Lorillard or its subsidiaries or predecessors, or claims arising out of or related to the sale of any businesses previously sold by Lorillard or its subsidiaries or predecessors, in each case, whether grounded in tort, contract, statute or otherwise, whether pending or asserted in the future; - all net income or net losses arising from the assets and liabilities that are reflected in the Carolina Group and all net proceeds from any disposition of those assets, in each case, after deductions to reflect dividends paid to holders of Carolina Group stock or credited to the Loews Group in respect of its intergroup interest; and - any acquisitions or investments utilizing assets reflected in the Carolina Group.

-As of March 31, 2003, 39,910,000 shares of Carolina Group stock were outstanding, reflecting an approximately 23.01% interest in the economic performance of the Carolina Group.
+As of April 22, 2005, 68,029,809 shares of Carolina Group stock were outstanding, reflecting an approximately 39.22% interest in the economic performance of the Carolina Group.

-The "Loews Group" consists of all of Loews's assets and liabilities other than the interest in the economic performance of the Carolina Group represented by any outstanding Carolina Group stock, and includes as an asset the notional intergroup debt of the Carolina Group referred to above.
-As of March 31, 2003, the Loews Group included the approximately 76.99% interest in the economic performance of the Carolina Group not represented by the outstanding Carolina Group stock.
+The "Loews Group" consists of all of Loews's assets and liabilities other than the ownership interest in the economic performance of the Carolina Group represented by the outstanding Carolina Group stock, and includes as an asset the notional intergroup debt of the Carolina Group referred to above.
+As of March 31, 2005, the Loews Group included an approximately 60.78% interest in the economic performance of the Carolina Group not represented by the outstanding Carolina Group stock.